ericoporto/ags-manual-wiki/Globalfunctions_General.md

       by pressing any key or clicking a mouse button eSkipESCOrRightButton
-      by pressing ESC or clicking the right mouse button
+      by pressing ESC or clicking the right mouse button eSkipScriptOnly
+      only by calling SkipCutscene script function

+**NOTE:** eSkipScriptOnly may be useful if you are coding your own cutscene skipping method in script and would like to disable built-in ones.

 You need to mark the end of the cutscene with the EndCutscene command.